RudgeLab/.github/docs/code_of_conduct.md

-# RudgeLabt Code of Conduct
+# RudgeLab Code of Conduct

 ## Our Pledge